Components

 • children - The content to render

-• className - CSS class names (if applicable)
+• className - CSS class names from the Markdown AST (if applicable)

 • node - The Markdown AST node (for advanced use cases)